-North Dakota DCS and NDHFA have a good working relationship with local public housing authorities (PHAs).
+North Dakota DCS and NDHFA have a good working relationship with local public housing authorities (PHAs)NDHFA participates in the NDNAHRO which is the state organization of housing authorities.
 DCS, NDHFA and PHAs participate in Housing Services collaboratives to create an open dialog with housing providers and service providers.
 The goal of the collaborative is to ensure affordable housing is available and services are accessible for North Dakota households.
 DCS and NDFHA anticipate the PHAs to continue to access funding sources such as HOME and Housing Trust Fund for activities such as renovation and/or demo/disposition and redevelopment of housing developments in their portfolio.